-In 2017, OPTN/UNOS received a number of inquiries into the meaning of "begins dialysis," particularly with regard to reporting such events on the Patient Safety Portal.
+In 2017, OPTN received a number of inquiries into the meaning of "begins dialysis," particularly in regards to reporting such events on the Patient Safety Portal.
 Since the current language states "begins dialysis," members were unsure if acute kidney injury (AKI) requiring dialysis should be reported along with chronic dialysis for ESRD patients.
-These questions were brought before the OPTN/UNOS Living Donor Committee (the Committee).
-During the Committee's April 2018 meeting, Committee members discussed the prioritization of this proposal.5 During this discussion, Committee members agreed that clarifications to Policy 18.6: Reporting of Living Donor Events warranted analysis by the Committee.
+These questions were brought before the OPTN Living Donor Committee (hereafter the Committee).
+During the Committee's April 2018 meeting, Committee members discussed the prioritization of this proposal.4 During this discussion, Committee members agreed that clarifications to Policy 18.6: Reporting of Living Donor Events warranted analysis by the Committee.

-The Committee met from June 2018 to November 2018 to develop a proposal that identifies the appropriate terminology.
+The Committee met from June 2018 to November 2018 to develop a proposal that identified the appropriate terminology.
 The Committee also examined how changes in policy language would affect TIEDI and the Patient Safety Portal.
 For example, the Committee highlighted ways in which label changes requiring no additional data collection would improve data analysis.
-This includes an overhaul of the Patient Safety Form to better reflect policy language as well as minor changes to the TIEDI form for clarity and ease-of-use.
-The Committee did discuss options that would include additional data requirements but decided against this direction in an effort to not increase data entry requirements or extend the timeline of implementation.6 The Committee, however, does remain receptive to feedback on the possibility of adding discrete data points in the future.
-For example, discussions with the OPTN/UNOS Transplant Coordinators Committee saw feedback from transplant coordinators asking for additional discrete data points with regard to acute kidney injury and other kidney complications.7 The Committee will continue to evaluate data entry requirements but - for the purpose of this proposal - seeks to only provide clarity on current forms aligning with policy language clarifications.
-A considerable amount of detailed discussion also revolved around matching terminology between the Centers for Medicare and Medicaid Services
+This included an overhaul of the Patient Safety Form to better reflect policy language as well as minor changes to the TIEDI form for clarity and ease-of-use.
+The Committee discussed options that would include additional data requirements but decided against this direction in an effort to not increase data entry requirements or extend the timeline of implementation.5 The Committee, however, remains receptive to feedback on the possibility of adding discrete data points in the future.
+For example, discussions with the OPTN Transplant Coordinators Committee yielded feedback asking for additional discrete data points with regard to acute kidney injury and other kidney complications.6 The Committee will continue to evaluate data entry requirements but for the purpose of this proposal - seeks only to provide clarity on current forms aligning with policy language clarifications.
+A considerable amount of detailed discussion also revolved around matching terminology between the Centers for Medicare and Medicaid Services (CMS) 2728 form7 and current deceased donor kidney policy language.
+The purpose of these discussions focused on consistency in reporting and OPTN policy language.8 https://optn.transplant.hrsa.gov/members/committees/living-donor-committee/ (accessed January 3, 2019).